 ASC Topic 820, Fair Value Measurement ("ASC 820"), establishes a fair value hierarchy for instruments measured at fair value that distinguishes between assumptions based on market data (observable inputs) and the Company's own assumptions (unobservable inputs).
 Observable inputs are inputs that market participants would use in pricing the asset or liability based on market data obtained from sources independent of the Company.
-Unobservable inputs are inputs that reflect the Company's assumptions about the inputs that market participants would use in pricing the asset or liability, and are developed based on the best information available in the circumstances.
+Unobservable inputs are inputs that market participants would use in pricing the asset or liability based on market participants would use in pricing the asset or liability, and are developed based on the best information available in the circumstances.